iay/md-query/README.md

 ## Terminology

 Please don't use the term "MDX" to refer to this specification or the protocol specified by it.
 "MDX" as an acronym for MetaData eXchange refers to a more general concept of which the Metadata Query Protocol is just one component.

-If you need to refer to this specification, md-query or even MDQ is more appropriate.
+If you need to refer to this specification, "md-query" or even "MDQ" is more appropriate.

 ## Implementations

 The following software is believed to be compatible with the requester (client) role described in the current draft:

 * [Shibboleth Identity Provider][IdP], v3.0.0 or later:
     * [configuration details][IdPConfig]